 With crystal clear waters, palm trees swaying in the breeze and fresh coconuts complete with a straw and ready to drink, it shouldn’t be too hard to convince anyone that Zanzibar is one of the most incredible destinations on the continent of Africa.
-However, with such a rapid rise in popularity of late and a booming tourism industry (Zanzibar relies on it), this article explains why now is the best time to visit the magical spice island of Zanzibar.
+However, with such a rapid rise in popularity, this article explains why now is the best time to visit the magical spice island of Zanzibar.
+So here are all the best reasons to visit Zanzibar next!

 1. To enjoy the beaches all to yourself